99th Annual Meeting

 Cal Poly Pomona, Cal State LA, and San Jose State University are collaborating to support faculty in incorporating significant active learning strategies into (i.e. flipping) introductory level quantitative courses including physics, calculus, programming, statics, and discrete mathematics.
 This session will include learning outcomes data, reports on how the cross-campus collaboration was achieved, and reports from faculty on strategies to successfully flip courses.

-(19) Vietnam: Cultural Legacy, Crisis of Immigration, and an American Anthropologist in the Vietnam War.
+(19) Vietnam: Cultural Legacy, Crisis of Immigration, Current United States and Vietnam Policies, and an American Anthropologist in the Vietnam War.
 Organizer: Alan L. Bain (National Anthropological Archives, Smithsonian Institution; email@example.com).

-This session illuminates issues relating to culture, identity, nationalism and diaspora.
-With the defeat of the French in 1954 by the Viet-Minh and the support of the United States for the Republic of Viet Nam, Vietnam became a central issue in the United States.
-Beyond American protests, student violence, and the clash between political and military attempts at victory, the complexity of ideas and people, culture, and migration was now part of the wider American historical story.
-This session views what transpired within and outside Vietnam from three different perspectives.
-(1) The role of cultural heritage in establishing identity and pride in the Democratic Republic of Viet Nam from 1945 to 1975 and 1975 to the present.
-The emergent conflicts between preserving cultural heritage and development of the country are examined.
-(2) War and conflict causes migration.
+This session illuminates issues relating to culture, identity, nationalism, diaspora, and United States relations with Vietnam.
+With the defeat of the French in 1954 by the Viet-Minh and the support of the United States for the Republic of Viet Nam, Vietnam became a central United States issue.
+Beyond American protests, student violence, and the clash between political and military attempts at victory, the complexity of ideas and people, culture and migration, was now part of the wider American historical story.
+This session views what transpired within and outside Vietnam from four different perspectives: (1) The role of cultural heritage in establishing identity and pride in the Democratic Republic of Viet Nam from 1945 to 1975 and 1975 to the present.
+The emergent conflicts between preserving cultural heritage and development of the country are examined; (2) War and conflict causes migration.
 Vietnamese migrants settled in Berlin.
-They were undocumented.
-What transpired and how the Vietnamese settlers viewed their situation and their rights within the city is diagnosed through the use of ethnographic studies and oral histories in Sweden, Poland, and Germany.
-(3) An American doctoral anthropology student in Paris becomes interested in Vietnamese ethnography and is invited to carry out research in South Vietnam at the end of the French-Indochina War.
+Some were undocumented.
+What transpired and how the Vietnamese immigrants viewed their situation and their rights within the city is diagnosed through the use of ethnographic studies and oral histories in Sweden, Poland, and Germany; (3) Vietnam has become an important trade partner with the United States.
+There is increased economic and strategic cooperation between the two nations.
+Still, Vietnam and its Communist Party have a dismal human rights record, basic freedoms do not exist, and there is no independent judiciary.
+How the United States Congress reacts to U. S. and Vietnam relations in context with Vietnam’s human rights issues will be reviewed; and (4) An American doctoral anthropology student in Paris becomes interested in Vietnamese ethnography and is invited to carry out research in South Vietnam at the end of the French-Indochina War.
 For the next eighteen-years he lives in Vietnam, carries out research for government related agencies and the military, and becomes part of the Vietnam War.
-His story, what happened to his personal papers and the attempts to augment his record is discussed.
+His story, what happened to his personal papers and the attempts to augment his record will be discussed.

 (20) Smart Grid, Micro Grid Technologies and Cyber Security Issues in a Complex Grid System.
 Organizers: Sean Monemi (Electrical and Computer Engineering Department, Cal Poly Pomona, Pomona, CA; firstname.lastname@example.org) and Tim Lin (Electrical and Computer Engineering Department, Cal Poly Pomona, Pomona, CA; email@example.com).